Skip to main content

 Extensions catalog

 These are the first-party extensions Altnautica publishes through the public ADOSExtensions repo.
-Each one ships as a signed .adosplug archive (Ed25519, signer altnautica-2026-A) on GitHub Releases and is browsable from the Mission Control Plugins tab on any drone you’ve connected.
+Each one ships as a signed .adosplug archive (Ed25519, signer altnautica-2026-A) on GitHub Releases and installs from the Mission Control Plugins tab on any drone you’ve connected.
 Every extension is licensed GPL-3.0-or-later; hardware reference designs ship CC0 1.0.

 ADOS Battery Health Panel